 Washington, DC has a long history as a leader in providing early childhood education (ECE) and leads the nation in access to Pre-K for both 3- and 4-year old children.
 Access to high-quality, affordable childcare is a critical need for families across the District, and DCPS is proud to provide free, universal Pre-K in a school environment to ensure all of our young learners are ready for kindergarten.
 Many of the very best Pre-K classrooms in the region can be found in DCPS!

-This toolkit is designed to support returning and new DCPS Pre-K families.
+This magazine is designed to support returning and new DCPS Pre-K families.
 It includes information about the Pre-K classroom experience, key dates, helpful links, answers to frequently asked questions, and ideas for supporting Pre-K children’s learning over the summer as they transition into school.
+View the magazines in your language here:

 Pre-K Enrollment